 IS IT SAFE?

-Yes, it is a non-contact and essentially non-desctructive test method because although there is some fading - as is the case whenever an object is illuminated - it is usually less than would be perceptible even if the whole object were exposed to the same amount of light.
+Yes, it is a non-contact and essentially non-desctructive test method because although there is some fading - as is the case whenever an object is illuminated - it is usually less than would be perceptible even if the whole object were exposed to the same degree.
 The faded test area is confined to a 0.3 - 0.4mm spot, or about the width of a pen stroke or textile fibre, and like most museum lighting, the source is IR and UV and filtered and is therefore cold despite the high light flux.
-It is highly unlikey to have any significant physical effect on polymers such as cellulose, protein and paint vehicles.
+It is highly unlikely to have any significant physical effect on polymers like cellulose, protein or paint vehicles.

 HOW RELIABLE IS MICROFADING DATA?